Optimization-Free Diffusion Model -- A Perturbation Theory Approach: Introduction

 where $V$ is a user-specified potential function, $\beta$ is the inverse temperature, and $w_t$ is standard Brownian motion.
 This dynamic gradually transforms initial samples from the data distribution $\rho_0$ toward a tractable base distribution $\rho_\infty$, which corresponds to the stationary distribution of the process:

 where $Z$ is the normalization constant.
-Once the score function is learned, new samples can be generated by simulating the reverse-time SDE corresponding to~\eqref{eq:overdamp langevin dynamic}, starting from samples generated from the base distribution $\rho_\infty$ (which approximates $\rho_T$ when $T$ is sufficiently large) \cite{anderson1982reverse}:
+Once the score function is learned, new samples can be generated by simulating the reverse-time stochastic differential equation (SDE) corresponding to~\eqref{eq:overdamp langevin dynamic}, starting from samples generated from the base distribution $\rho_\infty$ (which approximates $\rho_T$ when $T$ is sufficiently large) \cite{anderson1982reverse} and then propagating backwards in time:

 After evolving this process from $t=T$ to $t=0$, the resulting samples $\highdtx_0$ are the newly generated data that closely resemble the original dataset.